MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-MailboxSearch.md

 ## PARAMETERS

 ### -EstimateOnly
-!!!
-Exchange Server 2010

-The EstimateOnly switch specifies that only an estimate of the number of items that will be returned is provided.
-Messages aren't copied to the target mailbox.

-!!!
-Exchange Server 2013

-The EstimateOnly switch specifies that only an estimate of the number of items that will be returned is provided.
-If not specified, messages are copied to the target mailbox.

-!!!
-Exchange Server 2016, Exchange Online

 The EstimateOnly switch specifies that only an estimate of the number of items that will be returned is provided.
 You don't need to specify a value with this switch.

 If you don't use this switch, messages are copied to the target mailbox.

 ```yaml
 Type: SwitchParameter